-The following statement was approved by Teaching and Learning Quality Committee and is available through the University's 'current students' website to all first-year undergraduate students.
+The following statement was approved by Teaching and Learning Quality Committee.

 Having your say: Providing feedback to the University

 As members of The University of Auckland community, an important responsibility of all students is to provide feedback periodically on your University experiences.